thaJeztah/cli/demo/speaker-notes.md

     cd demo
     ./prepare-demo.sh

-This builds a `docker` cli from the code of this branch,
+This builds the `presentation` image (including the slides), and the `docker` cli from the code of this branch.

+To present the slides:

+    docker run -it --rm presentation

+(exit presentation with `q`)

 set PATH (pwd)/build $PATH
 rm -rf ./.docker